KGAY-FM: Brad Fuhr ownership

 In February 2023, Audacy announced that the company would sell KQPS to Brad Fuhr, who also owns KGAY (1270 AM) and the Gay Desert Guide website, for $600,000.
 In late 2022, Audacy had transferred the station's license into a subsidiary, Audacy Atlas, for assets designated for sale.
 Fuhr began operating KQPS via a local marketing agreement (LMA) on March 6, which would last until the sale's completion.
 That same day, KQPS abandoned Channel Q programming and began simulcasting KGAY.

-On March 8, 2023, at 6 a.m., KQPS flipped to a soft oldies format, branded as "103.1 MeTV FM".
-It began using the MeTV FM national music service, soft to mid-tempo hits, mostly from the 1960s, 1970s and 1980s.
+On March 8, 2023, at 6 am, KQPS flipped to a soft oldies format from the MeTV FM network, branded as 103.1 MeTV Music.
 The sale to Fuhr's KGAY PSP was completed on June 1, 2023.
 The call sign change to KMEE took effect on June 15.
 On January 23, 2025, KMEE began to broadcast in HD Radio.

+On December 26, 2025, KGAY PSP began to move KGAY-FM's programming to 103.1, giving it a full market signal to replace KGAY-FM's rimshot, its HD Radio simulcast on KMEE-HD2, and its translator 106.5 K293CL.
+The station dropped its oldies format and swapped call signs with KGAY-FM; on January 1, 2026, KGAY-HD2/K293CL flipped to a gold-based adult contemporary format as Sunny 106.5, which focuses on hits from the 90's and 2000's.
+Fuhr stated that K293CL had been "one of the most successful low power translators in the country", and that the migration to 103.1 would give it stronger coverage across the Coachella Valley.